VIVEK-kuma/LDA-linear-discriminant-analysis/LDAREADME.md

   b.The news topics in different months are actually quite different in terms of the word distributions.
 So the threshold has to be set high to construct the links

- TOPIC  AND LIBRARY THAT I HAVE USED IN THIS
+->TOPIC  AND LIBRARY THAT I HAVE USED IN THIS 1.gensim: LDA
-gensim: LDA

-gensim: Distance Metrics
+2.gensim: Distance Metrics

-Topic Modeling and Latent Dirichlet Allocation (LDA) in Python
+3.Topic Modeling and Latent Dirichlet Allocation (LDA) in Python

-Topic Modeling in Python
+4.Topic Modeling in Python

-Evaluate Topic Models: Latent Dirichlet Allocation (LDA)
+5.Evaluate Topic Models: Latent Dirichlet Allocation (LDA)